 Sophomore safety Caleb Downs led the Buckeyes with six total and three solo tackles, as well as a tackle for a loss.

-“I thought Caleb played great tonight, showed up in a big way on a bunch of different spots,” Day said.
+“I thought [Downs] played great tonight, showed up in a big way on a bunch of different spots,” Day said.
 “You can just see the acceleration, how fast he plays and part of that is his athleticism, but another part is just the way he prepares.”

-On Ohio State’s first possession, Will Howard completed all seven of his pass attempts to five different receivers.
+On Ohio State’s first possession, Howard completed all seven of his pass attempts to five different receivers.
 But a personal foul on the Buckeyes pushed them backward and forced Ohio State to settle for a 30-yard field goal off the leg of junior Jayden Fielding.

 On the first drive for Michigan State, the Spartans drove down the field but the Buckeyes defense stood tall.

-Graduate linebacker Cody Simon met Michigan State sophomore quarterback Aiden Chiles at the line of scrimmage on a Spartans fourth-and-1 quarterback sneak attempt from the Ohio State 20-yard line, forcing a turnover on downs.
+Graduate linebacker Cody Simon met Michigan State sophomore quarterback Aidan Chiles at the line of scrimmage on a Spartans fourth-and-1 quarterback sneak attempt from the Ohio State 20-yard line, forcing a turnover on downs.

 The Buckeyes then marched down the field for a second straight drive.

-A 14-play drive was capped off on a fourth-and-goal 3-yard touchdown catch by Ohio State graduate tight end Gee Scott just over the goal line, increasing their lead to 10-0 less than a minute into the second quarter.
+A 14-play drive was capped off on a fourth-and-goal 3-yard touchdown catch by Ohio State graduate tight end Gee Scott Jr. just over the goal line, increasing their lead to 10-0 less than a minute into the second quarter.

-Despite four positive plays to begin the ensuing Michigan State drive into Ohio State territory, senior cornerback Jordan Hacock ripped the ball out of Spartans junior tight end Jack Velling’s hands as he fell to the ground.
+Despite four positive plays to begin the ensuing Michigan State drive into Ohio State territory, senior cornerback Jordan Hancock ripped the ball out of Spartans junior tight end Jack Velling’s hands as he fell to the ground.
 The loose ball was grabbed by Buckeyes junior linebacker Sonny Styles, marking their fourth turnover of 2024.

 “We work on that all week, stripping the ball and making plays,” Hancock said.
 “Whenever your number is called, you gotta make that play.”